flugg/laravel-responder/readme.md

 ## Philosophy

 When you want to create a powerful API, you want to make sure all your end-points are consistent and easy to consume.
 [Laravel](https://laravel.com) is an excellent framework to build your API, however, it's slightly limited when it comes to API building tools.
 [Fractal](https://github.com/league/fractal) has som great tools for building powerful APIs.
-Among other things, it gives you a transformation layer to make sure you expose the right data and serializers which structures your responses in a consistent manner.
+Among other things, a transformation layer to make sure you expose the right data, and serializers which structures your responses in a consistent manner.

 While Fractal solves many of the shortcomings of Laravel, it's often a bit cumbersome to integrate it into the framework.
 Here is an example response using Fractal in a Laravel controller: